OspreyProject/Osprey/.github/PRIVACY.md

 system performance indicators.
 This data is used solely for service reliability and abuse prevention, not for advertising or user profiling.

+## False-Positive Monitoring

+To catch cases where a legitimate website is mistakenly flagged as dangerous, the proxy server keeps a transient log entry whenever a provider returns a **malicious** or **phishing** verdict.
+Each entry records only the provider name, the verdict, and the same value that was checked against that provider: a hostname for DNS-based providers, or the URL with query parameters stripped for URL-based providers.
+It never includes the query string, your IP address, or any other identifier that could tie the lookup back to you.

+Results that come back safe are **never** logged.
+These entries exist only in memory, are not written to disk, and are not sent to any external system.
+They are lost when the proxy restarts.

 ## Data Retention

-On the proxy server, rate-limit states, local list snapshots, and transient runtime logs exist only in memory and may be lost on restart.
+On the proxy server, rate-limit states, local list snapshots, and transient runtime logs (including the false-positive monitoring entries described above) exist only in memory and may be lost on restart.
 Aggregated operational metrics may be retained longer in Prometheus/Grafana subject to those systems' retention settings.

 ## Changes to This Policy